MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/animatedicon.md

 ### Add an AnimatedIcon to a button

-This example demonstrates a back button that displays a back arrow icon that animates when pointer events occur.
+This example demonstrates a back button with a back arrow icon that animates when pointer events occur.

 - The [AnimatedBackVisualSource](../microsoft.ui.xaml.controls.animatedvisuals/animatedbackvisualsource.md) is a back-arrow animation provided by WinUI.
 - The [FallbackIconSource](animatedicon_fallbackiconsource.md) is used when animations can't be played.
-- The [AddHandler](/uwp/api/windows.ui.xaml.uielement.addhandler) method with `handledEventsToo` set to `true` is used for events that the button marks as [Handled](/uwp/api/windows.ui.xaml.input.pointerroutedeventargs.handled).
+- The [UIElement.AddHandler](../microsoft.ui.xaml/uielement_addhandler_1350394113.md) method with `handledEventsToo` set to `true` is used for events that the button marks as [PointerRoutedEventArgs.Handled](../microsoft.ui.xaml.input/pointerroutedeventargs_handled.md).

 ```xaml
 <!--